theobald-software/helpcenter.theobald-software.github.io/includes/newsfeed/xtract-universal-news.md

     ---

-    Synch your SAP data in near real-time with Microsoft Fabric using our new [Microsoft Fabric Mirroring destination](documentation/destinations/microsoft-fabric-mirroring.md) destination.
+    Synch your SAP data in near real-time with Microsoft Fabric using our new [Microsoft Fabric Mirroring destination](documentation/destinations/microsoft-fabric-mirroring.md).
 For more information about Mirroring and upcoming webinars, refer to our [website](https://theobald-software.com/en/fabric-mirroring/).

     ---